ReactiveX/RxJava/README.md

 - :+1: New `Streamable<T>` built around Virtual Threads & virtual blocking.
 Think `IAsyncEnumerable` for Java. :satellite: in progress.
 - :+1: Using Java Cleaner API to detect resource leaks and using it for adaptive cleanups.
 - :information_source: Reactive Streams Test Compatibility Kit usage; [Reactive-Streams](https://github.com/reactive-streams/reactive-streams-jvm).
-- :satellite: Rewamp of the javadoc bloat in the base types via `sealed` interfaces.
+- :satellite: Rewamp of the Javadoc bloat in the base types via `sealed` interfaces.
 - :satellite: Reduce overload bloat by using `record`-based configurations.
 - :satellite: Internal optimizations now that I have the master :key:.
 - :eye: Possible usages for Scoped variables for context and per-item resource management.